B2B Go-to-Market Strategy Trends 2025

 Summary:

-AI-driven pipeline orchestration reached 67% adoption among Fortune 500 companies in 2024, according to Gartner, signaling the most significant shift in B2B go-to-market strategy since marketing automation emerged.
+AI-driven pipeline orchestration reached 67% adoption among Fortune 500 companies in 2024, according to Gartner.
+That's the most significant shift in B2B go-to-market strategy since marketing automation emerged.
 Five major trends are reshaping enterprise GTM execution: buyer committees expanding to 11.2 stakeholders (Gartner 2024), self-service channels generating 23% of enterprise revenue (OpenView 2024), AI replacing traditional lead scoring with predictive modeling, usage-based pricing capturing 42% of new SaaS contracts (OpenView 2024), and revenue operations evolving from sales support to revenue leadership.
-Marketing and revenue leaders under board pressure need defensible, aligned GTM strategies that address these shifts or risk forecast misses and competitive displacement.
+Board pressure is real, and leaders who can't show a defensible, aligned GTM strategy built around these shifts will face forecast misses, competitive displacement, or both.

 Last Updated: December 15, 2024